 Ads that link to our website

-Columbia Management may use third parties to place banner ads on other websites and will perform tracking and reporting activities through use of ad servers.
-We do not provide ad servers with your personal information and ad servers do not collect your personal information.
+We may use third parties to place banner ads on other websites and will perform tracking and reporting activities through use of ad servers.
+We do not provide ad servers with your personal information, and ad servers do not collect your personal information.

 Websites that we link to

-Web sites that you link to from the Columbia Management site may contain privacy provisions that differ from the provisions of our Privacy Statement.
+Web sites to which you link from our site may contain privacy provisions that differ from the provisions of our Privacy Statement.
 To ensure your privacy is protected, we recommend that you review the privacy statements of other Internet sites you visit.

 How We Safeguard Your Information

-Columbia Management realizes how important security is to you, so we've taken a number of steps to enhance the protection of personal or confidential information sent to or from Columbia Management over the Internet.
+We realize how important security is to you, so we've taken a number of steps to enhance the protection of personal or confidential information sent to or from us over the Internet.
 First, we require that a "secure session" be established, using Secure Socket Layer (SSL) Technology.
 This is done any time you supply or access personal or confidential information in one of our secure online areas.

-SSL Technology is intended to create a private conversation that only your computer and Columbia Management systems can understand.
-The SSL Technology encodes information as it is being sent over the Internet between your computer and Columbia Management systems, helping to ensure the transmitted information remains confidential.
-The use of SSL requires two components: an SSL-compatible browser and a Web server to perform the "key-exchange" that establishes a secure connection to Columbia Management web server systems.
+SSL Technology is intended to create a private conversation that only your computer and our systems can understand.
+The SSL Technology encodes information as it is being sent over the Internet between your computer and our systems, helping to ensure the transmitted information remains confidential.
+The use of SSL requires two components: an SSL-compatible browser and a Web server to perform the "key-exchange" that establishes a secure connection to our web server systems.
 In addition, all of our secure sites require that your browser support 128-bit encryption.

 Second, many areas of the site require the use of a user ID and password as an additional security measure that helps protect your confidential information.
-This allows Columbia Management to verify who you are, thereby allowing you access to your account information while seeking to prevent unauthorized access.
+This allows us to verify who you are, thereby allowing you access to your account information while seeking to prevent unauthorized access.

-When you have finished using a secure area of Columbia Management, make sure you always click on the "Log Out" link which appears on the top of every secure page.
+When you have finished using a secure area of our website, make sure you always click on the "Log Out" link which appears on the top of every secure page.
 When you click on it, no further secure transactions can be conducted without re-entering your user ID and password.
 This also helps prevent unauthorized access to your account if you walk away from your computer.

 You should be aware that browser software often "caches" a page as you look at it, meaning that some pages are saved in your computer's temporary memory.
 Therefore, you may find that clicking on your "Back" button shows you a saved version of a previously viewed page.
 Caching in no way affects the security of your confidential user ID or password.
 If you use a computer in a public place to access your account information, simply quit/exit the browser software before leaving to minimize the possibility of anyone else viewing your confidential information.

-Lastly, Columbia Management computer systems are protected by a firewall that seeks to block unauthorized access.
+Lastly, our computer systems are protected by a firewall that seeks to block unauthorized access.
 This means that no one without the proper web browser configuration can view or modify information contained on our systems.
-Only authorized people – employees, advisors, approved contractors, etc. – are authorized to use Columbia Management computer systems, and only people who need to know confidential client information are assigned access to that information.
+Only authorized people – employees, advisors, approved contractors, etc. – are authorized to use our computer systems, and only people who need to know confidential client information are assigned access to that information.

 How you can protect yourself online